Frequently Asked Questions (Faculty)

 What training do Tutors receive?

-All Tutors have to enroll in a 2-unit tutor training course (STEV 96).
-Students must take this tutor training course during the first quarter they become a Tutor.
-Tutors also attend quarterly additional training around session preparation, using self-efficacy tools, working with neurodiverse learners, etc. Our training program has also been recently CRLA (College Reading and Learning Association) certified!
+All Tutors are required to take a Tutor pedagogy class, (STEV 96) the first quarter they tutor.
+In this class they are introduced to foundational education theories and how to practically apply them to their tutoring sessions.
+Tutors leave the class understanding how to apply educational theory into their work, what it means to be an equity-minded peer educator and how to create collaborative peer learning spaces.
+Tutors attend quarterly additional training around session preparation, using self-efficacy tools, working with neurodiverse learners, etc. Our training program has also been recently CRLA (College Reading and Learning Association) certified!
 CRLA is an international tutor training certification program.
 If you are interested in learning more about CRLA, please visit their website: https://www.crla.net/

 What are the requirements to become a Tutor?

-All Tutors have taken the class they are working in and received a B or better and received a letter of recommendation from a faculty member.
+All Tutors have taken the class they are working in and received a B or better and received a letter of recommendation from a UCSC community member.
 All of our requirements are listed on our hiring basic qualifications page.

 How are Tutors preparing for sessions?